canonical/cloud-init/doc/rtd/explanation/introduction.rst

 **************************

 Managing and configuring cloud instances and servers can be a complex and time-consuming task.
-Cloud-init is an open source initialisation tool that was designed to make it easier to get your systems up and running with a minimum of effort, already configured according to your needs.
+Cloud-init is an open source initialization tool that was designed to make it easier to get your systems up and running with a minimum of effort, already configured according to your needs.